Darseen/FTPClient/README.md

 # FTPClient
-An FTP client website to connect to ftp servers.
-Used node.js as the backend server and ejs for the frontend.<br><br>
+This is an FTP client website that connects to FTP servers, utilizing node.js as the backend server and ejs for the frontend interface.<br><br>
 <b>It supports multiple file upload, file download and the ability to delete files.</b>

 ![](/images/image1.png)